activate/ActivateHub/README.md

 Installing
 ----------

-Read [INSTALL.md](https://github.com/activate/activation_calendar/blob/master/INSTALL.md) for details on installing the software.
+Read [INSTALL.md](https://github.com/activate/ActivateHub/blob/master/INSTALL.md) for details on installing the software.

 Contributing
 ------------

 Bug fixes and features are welcomed.
-Please fork the source code and submit a pull request: <http://github.com/calagator/calagator/tree/master>
+Please fork the source code and submit a pull request: <http://github.com/activate/ActivateHub>

 Calagator
 ---------

-Activation Calendar is based on the [Calagator](http://calagator.org/) project [source code](http://github.com/calagator/calagator/).
+ActivateHub is based on the [Calagator](http://calagator.org/) project [source code](http://github.com/calagator/calagator/).
 We merge frequently to stay close to the Calagator source.
 Where possible, [bugfixes](http://code.google.com/p/calagator/issues/list) should be sent back upstream, via a [pull request](http://help.github.com/pull-requests/).
 The Calagator [mailing list](http://groups.google.com/group/pdx-tech-calendar/) is a great resource for communicating upstream.

 Contributors
 ------------

 This free, open source software was made possible by a group of volunteers that put many hours of hard work into it.
-See the [CONTRIBUTORS.md](https://github.com/activate/activation_calendar/blob/master/CONTRIBUTORS.md) file for details.
+See the [CONTRIBUTORS.md](https://github.com/activate/ActivateHub/blob/master/CONTRIBUTORS.md) file for details.

 License
 -------

-This program is provided under an MIT open source license, read the [LICENSE.txt](https://github.com/activate/activation_calendar/blob/master/LICENSE.txt) file for details.
+This program is provided under an MIT open source license, read the [LICENSE.txt](https://github.com/activate/ActivateHub/blob/master/LICENSE.txt) file for details.

 Copyright
 ---------

-Copyright (c) 2012 Activation Calendar
+Copyright (c) 2012 ActivateHub